ru4ls/ComfyUI_Wan/README.md

 ### Set Environment Variable

-Copy the `.env.template` file to `.env` in your ComfyUI root directory and replace the placeholder with your actual API key:
+Copy the `.env.template` file to `.env` in your `config` directory and replace the placeholders with your actual API keys:

 ```
+# For international region (default)
 DASHSCOPE_API_KEY=your_actual_api_key_here

+# For mainland China region (optional, if you have a separate key for China)
+DASHSCOPE_API_KEY_CHINA=your_china_api_key_here
 ```

+If you only use the international region, you only need to set `DASHSCOPE_API_KEY`.
+If you plan to use both regions, you should set both keys.
+The nodes will automatically use the appropriate key based on the region you select.

 ## Usage